-He grew up in the impoverished neighborhoods of Saint Paul-Minneapolis, Minnesota where he attended public schools his entire life, from K-12, to college, and to graduate school.
-He is currently an Assistant Professor of Critical Hmong Studies and Women’s, Gender, and Sexuality Studies at the University of Wisconsin—Eau Claire.
+He is currently is an Assistant Professor of Critical Hmong Studies and Women’s, Gender, and Sexuality Studies at the University of Wisconsin—Eau Claire.
 He received a Ph.D. in American Studies and a B.A. in Psychology, with minors in Sociology, History, and Asian American Studies, both from the University of Minnesota.

 MIGRANTS, REFUGEES, AND CITIZENS: THE U.S. ON AN IMMIGRANT PLANET